 Fort Bridger was founded in southern Wyoming by the famous mountain man, Jim Bridger, along with his partner, Louis Vasquez.
-Though it had humble beginnings – just a few simple buildings and a blacksmith shop – Fort Bridger became an important rest stop for westward-bound immigrants.
+Though it had humble beginnings – just a few simple buildings and a blacksmith shop – it became an important rest stop for westward-bound immigrants.

 The Pony Express

 Though the Pony Express was only in existence for 18 months, it became a famous part of the history of the West, and Fort Bridger was one of the stops along the way.
 Claiming to cover 1,800 miles in just ten days, the Pony Express was the fastest way to send or receive letters.
-Immigrants could hope for a message while staying at Fort Bridger, or send one back home much more quickly than was otherwise possible.
+Immigrants could hope for a message while staying at the fort, or send one back home much more quickly than was otherwise possible.

-Sadly, it never turned a profit, and the government had other uses for Fort Bridger.
+Sadly, Fort Bridger never turned a profit, and the government had other uses for it.
 A mild skirmish between the government and the Mormon settlers led to the destruction of the fort.
 Because of the disputes over the ownership of the fort, Bridger was able to lease what remained to the Army.